newjersey/navigator.business.nj.gov/web/display-content/onboarding/industry/info-alert.md

-Businesses that select Some Other Industry recieve a quick and easy step-by-step guide to get your business started, the guide may not contain industry specific requirements.
-We are able to provide industry specific requirements for restaurants, cosmetology shops, home improvement contractors, and online businesses.
+Whatever business you're starting, we offer a comprehensive step-by-step guide to get your business started.
+If you're starting a restaurant, cosmetology shop, home improvement contractor, or online business, you'll get industry-specific information too.
+We're be adding more and more industries soon.